 Linda H. Riefler (51).
-Ms. Riefler has served as the Chairman of Global Research at Morgan Stanley since June 2011 and prior to that had served as the Global Head of Research since 2008.
+Ms. Riefler has served as the Chairman of Equity and Fixed Income Research at Morgan Stanley since June 2011 and has served as a Director of this division since 2008.
 She is also a member of Morgan Stanley's Management Committee.
 She was the Chief Talent Officer of Morgan Stanley from 2006 to 2008.
-Ms. Riefler joined Morgan Stanley in 1987 in the Capital Markets division and was elected a Managing Director in 1998 while in the Research division.
+Ms. Riefler joined Morgan Stanley in 1987 and was elected a Managing Director in 1998.
 Ms. Riefler holds a Bachelor of Arts in economics from Princeton University and an M.B.A. from the Stanford University Graduate School of Business.